 Threats to Cybersecurity

 Hackers use malicious activities and tools to access, delete, or modify sensitive information.
 Businesses and individuals face challenges in ensuring the security of systems and data because of rapidly changing technologies.
+Some of the threats to cybersecurity include:

 - Malware – this is a form of malicious software that harms computer users.
 Malware includes dangerous programs like computer viruses, worms, spyware, trojan horses, and adware.